SchweizerDiem/Minesweeper-repo/README.md

 ## Resources

-For the sake of simplicite, i'll be only using python and focusing on the logic of the game, not the look.
+For the sake of simplicity, i'll be only using python and focusing on the logic of the game, not the look.